Full Moon Software DOS BASIC add-on products

 |Consulting and Custom Programming

 Ethan Winer offers consulting in a variety of fields.
-Custom programming is available for both subroutines and complete applications, as is technical advice by phone or e-mail.
+Custom programming and programming homework help are available for both subroutines and complete applications, as is technical advice by phone or e-mail.
 Consulting is also available in the fields of audio electronics and recording, recording studio design and acoustics, MIDI, and technical writing and editing.

 Consulting rates are based on the type of service required, though technical assistance for Full Moon Software products is always provided at no charge to Full Moon and Crescent customers.
 Please call or send e-mail to request more information about consulting services.